Transversal Activities

 Mode: hybrid (virtual and on-site)

-Venue: sala Carles Perelló, Doctoral School
+Venue: sala Carles Perelló, School for Doctoral Studies

 Addressed to: first stage researchers who couldn't attend the welcome session last November